official-stockfish/nnue-pytorch/docs/nnue.md

 More cool stuff will happen once we implement and optimize it, so we will get back to this layer in the optimized quantized implementation section.

+#### Pooling layers

+Sometimes it is desirable to reduce the input dimensionality to make the size of the layer more approachable.
+For example instead of having a `1024->8` layer, which has a very narrow output, one may prefer `512->16`.
+Pooling layers can provide some flexibility by reducing the dimensionality.

+Pooling layers work by applying a function `F` over non-overlapping spans of the input, where `F` has more inputs than outputs.
+So for example one may have `F` take 2 consecutive inputs and produce one output, effectively halving the number of neurons.

+The following types of pooling layers can be considered:

+1. Average Pooling - outputs the average of inputs.
+Works well with any number of inputs.
+2. Max Pooling - outputs the maximum of inputs.
+Works well with any number of inputs.
+3. Product Pooling - outputs the product of inputs.
+Introduced by Stockfish, not common in machine learning in general.
+Only works well with 2 inputs.
+This one also appears to have similar benefits to sigmoid (quantmoid4); it increases the network's capacity, while other pooling layers only allow reducing dimensionality.

 ### A simple input feature set.

 For the purpose of illustration we will consider a simple set of inputs based on piece placement.
 We will call it "A" features, because they will represent "All pieces".